Can I Play Pickleball With A Torn Meniscus

 How to Reduce Your Risk of a Torn Meniscus?

-Is Swimming Good For A Torn Meniscus?
+Is Swimming Good For a Torn Meniscus?

 Yes, if you are a swimmer.
 In a pool, the buoyancy of the water helps prevent the knee from sinking, making it easier to maintain proper alignment and muscle balance while swimming.
 It can also provide support and stability during certain movements and help keep the knee stable, which is important when the body is moving.